Ana06/ruby-tabulation/README.md

 I tried with 8 x Intel i5-8265U.

 This prove the potential of Simple Tabulation to improve current Ruby implementation.
+For more details check the project report: [latex/RubyTabulation_Project.pdf](latex/RubyTabulation_Project.pdf).

 ## License